reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 - **RTK Query has advanced options for manipulating cached data for better user experience**
   - The `onQueryStarted` lifecycle can be used for optimistic updates by updating cache immediately before a request returns
   - The `onCacheEntryAdded` lifecycle can be used for streaming updates by updating cache over time based on server push connections
+  - RTKQ endpoints have a `matchFulfilled` matcher that can be used inside to listen for RTKQ endpoint actions and run additional logic, like updating a slice's state

 :::

 ## What's Next?

 Congratulations, **you've completed the Redux Essentials tutorial!** You should now have a solid understanding of what Redux Toolkit and React-Redux are, how to write and organize Redux logic, Redux data flow and usage with React, and how to use APIs like `configureStore` and `createSlice`.
-You should also see how RTK Query can simplify the process of fetching and using cached data.
+You should also know how RTK Query can simplify the process of fetching and using cached data.

-The ["What's Next?" section in Part 6](./part-6-performance-normalization.md) has links to additional resources for app ideas, tutorials, and documentation.

 For more details on using RTK Query, see [the RTK Query usage guide docs](https://redux-toolkit.js.org/rtk-query/usage/queries) and [API reference](https://redux-toolkit.js.org/rtk-query/api/createApi).

+The concepts we've covered in this tutorial so far should be enough to get you started building your own applications using React and Redux.
+Now's a great time to try working on a project yourself to solidify these concepts and see how they work in practice.
+If you're not sure what kind of a project to build, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.

+The Redux Essentials tutorial is focused on "how to use Redux correctly", rather than "how it works" or "why it works this way".
+In particular, Redux Toolkit is a higher-level set of abstractions and utilities, and it's helpful to understand what the abstractions in RTK are actually doing for you.
+Reading through the ["Redux Fundamentals" tutorial](../fundamentals/part-1-overview.md) will help you understand how to write Redux code "by hand", and why we recommend Redux Toolkit as the default way to write Redux logic.

+The [Using Redux](../../usage/index.md) section has information on a number of important concepts, like [how to structure your reducers](../../usage/structuring-reducers/StructuringReducers.md), and [our Style Guide page](../../style-guide/style-guide.md) has important information on our recommended patterns and best practices.

+If you'd like to know more about _why_ Redux exists, what problems it tries to solve, and how it's meant to be used, see Redux maintainer Mark Erikson's posts on [The Tao of Redux, Part 1: Implementation and Intent](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/) and [The Tao of Redux, Part 2: Practice and Philosophy](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-2/).

 If you're looking for help with Redux questions, come join [the `#redux` channel in the Reactiflux server on Discord](https://www.reactiflux.com).